PAGE CURRENTLY UNDER REVIEW

 This paper offers a set of prompt questions to help schools make sure that they are able to produce documentation to evidence that child protection structures and systems are in place and working well.

-Does your school have a DSP (designated senior person) in place for safeguarding who takes lead responsibility for dealing with child protection issues, provide advice and support for staff, liaise with the children’s social care and work with other agencies?
-DSPs
+Does your school have a DSL (designated safeguarding lead) in place for safeguarding who takes lead responsibility for dealing with child protection issues, provide advice and support for staff, liaise with the children’s social care and work with other

-in Bradford are referred to as Named Persons.
-Named Persons must be members of the senior management/leadership team.
+agencies?
+DSL's in Bradford are referred to as Designated Safeguarding Lead.
+DSL must be members of the senior management/leadership team.

 Does your school have a deputy named person to ensure that action can be taken in the absence of the first named person?

-Jenni is required to draw up a list of named persons on an annual basis.
-This list is circulated across schools and children’s social services to ensure that named persons are known and that they have been authorised as users of child protection systems.
+Education Safeguarding Team are required to draw up a list of DSLs on an annual basis.
+This list is circulated across schools and children’s social services to ensure that named persons are known and that they have been authorised as users of child protection

-Does the Headteacher ensure that there are sufficient resources and time allocated to allow the Named Person to discharge their responsibilities?
+Does the Headteacher ensure that there are sufficient resources and time allocated to allow the DSL to discharge their responsibilities?

 Single Central Record